View Details Explore Now →

 Coverage for Preventative Skin Cancer Screenings Generally covered under the Affordable Care Act, but with potential co-pays.
 Continued coverage under the ACA, with some plans offering zero co-pay screenings.

 Specialty Drug Coverage (e.g., for severe psoriasis) High co-insurance costs, often requiring prior authorization.
-Negotiations with pharmaceutical companies leading to slightly lower co-insurance rates in some plans.
+Negotiations with pharmaceutical companies leading to slightly lower co-Insurance Rates in some plans.

 Additional Resources and Support